Identifying marks on euro coins: Luxembourg

 Luxembourg euro coins dated 2002 were minted in the Netherlands in 2000 and thus bear the mint master mark of E. J. van Schauwenburg, Temporary Director of the Utrecht Mint during the year of coin production.
 The Coinage Act of Luxembourg stipulates that national coins cannot have a date stamp prior to the year of issue.
 Therefore, Luxembourg euro coins bear the mint master mark of the Temporary Director at the time of minting, despite the date on the coins.

 Coins dated 2003–2004 bear the mint master mark of Maarten Brouwer, Director of the Utrecht Mint from 2003–2015.

-Luxembourgian euro coins dated 2005–2006 were produced at Rahapaja Oy (Mint of Finland), in Helsinki-Vantaa, Finland.
+Luxembourgish euro coins dated 2005–2006 were produced at Rahapaja Oy (Mint of Finland), in Helsinki-Vantaa, Finland.
 Since the mint director does not affix a mint master mark to coins in production at that location, these coins do not bear a mint master mark but an S and the logo of the 'Suomen Rahapaja' instead.

 Luxembourg euro coins dated 2007-2008 were produced at Monnaie de Paris, in Pessac, France and bear the mint master mark of Hubert Larivière, Director of the Paris Mint.

 As of 2009, coins are again minted at the Royal Dutch Mint in Utrecht, the Netherlands.
 Until 2015 it was again the mint master mark of Maarten Brouwer.
 From 2016-2017 Kees Bruinsma was the Temporary Director of the Utrecht Mint.